-Use the change node-names ip command to verify that node names have been previously defined for the IP addresses as below:
+Use the change node-names ip command to verify that node names have been previously defined for the IP addresses of Communication Manager (procr) and Session Manager (bvwasm2).
+These node names will be needed for defining the service provider signaling group in Section 5.7.